Teaching

 Phonetics (LING320): This course will introduce you to the study of the physical aspects of speech.
 You will learn how to produce, perceive, and transcribe the sounds of the world’s languages, while learning the acoustic and articulatory properties of each sound.
 You will also gain practical skills in recording and measuring acoustic data in Praat (a program for acoustic analysis and other phonetic work), transcribing data in the International Phonetic Alphabet (IPA), and producing both familiar and foreign sounds in isolation and in varying contexts.
 Ultimately, you will apply these skills towards describing a language unknown to you, synthesizing speech, and analyzing research in articulatory, acoustic, and perceptual phonetics.

-Phonological Theory: This course explores many of the classic and current topics in the patterns and structures governing the sounds of the world’s languages, and the theories and skills used to analyze them.
+Phonological Theory (LING321): This course explores many of the classic and current topics in the patterns and structures governing the sounds of the world’s languages, and the theories and skills used to analyze them.
 We will briefly review the rule-based approach introduced in LING211, covering the psychological reality of the phoneme, productivity of patterns, and interactions with phonetics, morphology, and syntax.
 We will then progress to the more current constraint-based approach, following Optimality Theory, including analyses of stress patterns, syllable structure, lexical classes, infixation, truncation, and reduplication.
 We will repeatedly ask: what do speakers know about the wellformedness of a sound or sound sequence?
 What do they know about different classes of words?
 What do they know about how words are related?
 Are some processes more “natural” than others?

-Phonological Research (LING322): The way we understand the phonological grammar has changed as formal phonological theory and psycholinguistic research continue to evolve.
+Research Topics in Phonetics and Phonology (LING322): The way we understand the phonological grammar has changed as formal phonological theory and psycholinguistic research continue to evolve.
 Through engaging with both classic and current research, we will seek to answer the question: what do speakers need, in order to know about the sounds and sound patterns of their language?
 Topics to cover include: the role of phonetic naturalness, our sensitivity to the gradient nature of phonotactics, the role of lexical statistics, word frequency, and phonological neighborhood density, and our awareness of fine acoustic and non-acoustic details of how speech is produced.
 We will also cover how our phonology is affected by those we speak with, and how our attention to certain acoustic cues can result in perceptual stretching and illusions, especially in cases of producing and perceiving foreign languages, adapting loanwords into the native phonology, and even juggling multiple phonologies in one’s own mind.

 Intonation (LING352): This course is an in-depth study of intonation—the manipulation of pitch, stress, and length to signify sentence-level meaning—in varieties of English as well as in several other languages, including Dutch, German, Swedish, Japanese, Bengali, Korean, and others.
 This course will have two components, which will overlap considerably.
 In the laboratory skills component, you will learn how to collect, transcribe, measure, and analyze intonational data in Praat (a program for acoustic analysis and other phonetic work), while in the theoretical component, you will read about and test the claims of various theories of intonation.
 With these skills, you will conduct independent research over the course of the semester.
 The course will also cover the interface between intonation and other aspects of the mental grammar, including the realization of morphology, syntactic structure, and focus through prosody.